If you're renting a property in South Australia, you'll want to make sure you have the right landlord cover.

 - Contents insurance.
 Contents cover protects any of your household possessions and any other property you have on site against the same risks as home insurance.
 Additional options are usually available for communal items like pool equipment or outdoor furniture.

-- Home and contents insurance.
+- Both home and contents insurance, bought as a bundle.
 Complete protection for your property and everything inside, this is the most comprehensive level of cover available to landlords and includes optional cover for both rental default and damage or loss caused by tenants or their guests.

 While you aren't legally required to have landlord insurance in South Australia, you're liable as the landlord for injury or death on your property and bear full responsibility in the event of damage or loss to your home or its contents.
 Also, you must set and adhere to lease terms, collect bond (typically four weeks' rent) and rent for the property.
 Landlord insurance can protect you against these financial burdens and offers legal liability for such incidents.